 Love them or hate them, they are really good for you.
 The Mediterranean countries use them as condiments.
 They are chopped into a paste with oil and garlic and used instead of salt to flavor vegetables and pasta.
 Anchovy-based sauces like bagna cauda, make a fabulous dip for veggies.
 And of course, the fillets find their way onto pizzas and salads all over.
 They come several ways:

 - Oil packed fillets: the most common form – in cans or jars.

 - Salt packed fillets: these are the most prized ones.
 The fillets need to be soaked before eating.

 - Alici: still anchovies, these marinated white fillets are less tangy than regular anchovies.

 - Creamed, in a tube.
-This is good for flavoring dressings and sauces instead of salt.
-Although many don’t think the quality is there compared to the oil or salt packed, the tubes are super convenient.
+Very convenient, this form of anchovy is good for flavoring dressings and sauces instead of salt.
+Although many don’t think the quality is as good compared to the oil or salt-packed anchovies.
 They need to be refrigerated after opening.